onebeyond/license-checker/README.md

 ### scan command

-All the values provided in the `failOn` list must be [SPDX](https://spdx.dev/specifications/) compliant.
+All the values provided in the `failOn` or `allowOnly` list must be [SPDX](https://spdx.dev/specifications/) compliant.
 Otherwise, an error will be thrown (exit error 1).
 Check the [SPDX license list](https://spdx.org/licenses/).

 ```sh